AdrielGoulart/Frontend-Robo/README.md

 - R.O.B.O.
 (Robô Operacional Binariamente Orientado)
 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.

+## Install the project dependencies
+Before run the project, run npm install on Visual Studio(project IDE) console, to install the dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.